Top of the page

 A total serum protein test measures protein in the blood.
-It also measures the amounts of two major groups of proteins: albumin and globulin.
+Blood proteins are mainly made by the liver and white blood cells.

 Go to https://www.healthwise.net/patientEd